Paymo Logo

 Steps to take:

 1. You first need to have an initial meeting with your client.
 This step is crucial as you have to map out the exact requirements of your client.
 Find out what is important to them and what they want to achieve.
 In this way, you ensure the success of your project from the very beginning.
-No project manager wants to discover that they will have to change something after it’s done just because they haven’t understood their client’s exact needs and goals.
+No project manager wants to discover that they will have to change something after it’s done because they haven’t understood their client’s needs and goals.

 Good to know